DSD-Python/Clark-Fields-Project/README.md

 - **client.py**:
     - **Libraries**: Uses `http.client`, `sys`, `requests`, `PyQt5` for GUI, `selenium` for browser automation, `cryptography` and `nacl` for encryption and signing.
     - **Key Components**:
        - GUI elements for user interaction.
        - Web automation for tasks like login.
        - Encryption for secure data handling.
    - **Interactions**:
        - The client interacts with the server via HTTP requests, sending and retrieving data.
        - The server responds with JSON-formatted data.
        - Secure communication is emphasized through the use of public key cryptography for data exchange and verification codes for user verification.

 - **server.py**:
    - **Libraries**: Utilizes `flask` for the web framework, `random` for generating codes, and `flask.jsonify` for sending JSON responses.
    - **Key Components**:
- - RESTful endpoints to handle requests like user registration, key retrieval, and code generation/validation.
+       - Endpoints to handle requests like user registration, key retrieval, and code generation/validation.
        - Database interactions for storing and retrieving data such as emails, public keys, and verification codes.

+- **requirments.txt**: Installs the necessary libraries for server.py
+- **credentials.json**: Connects to server
+- **Procfile.txt**: Defines framework for server

 ## Security Concerns and Mitigations

 - **Security Concerns**:
    - Data Interception: The transmission of sensitive information over the network could be intercepted.
    - User Authentication: The system must ensure that the user is who they claim to be to prevent unauthorized access.
    - Data Integrity: Ensuring the data has not been altered in transit.

 - **Mitigation Strategies**:
    - Encryption: Using libraries like `cryptography` and `nacl` to encrypt data helps protect sensitive information.
    - HTTPS: The use of HTTPS (noted in the SERVER_URL) helps secure communication between client and server.
    - Verification Codes: Employing verification codes sent to users’ emails to authenticate actions.

 ## Additional Work to Reach Ultimate Goals